Frequently Asked QuestionsShare & Print

 An SFTP/SCP client is needed for file transfers.
 OpenSSH and WinSCP are free applications that may be downloaded and used by anyone.
 WinSCP is a windows based client and OpenSSH may be used on Linux/Unix machines and also has SFTP/SCP capabilities.
 If you are an OS X user then OpenSSH is already included on your machine.
 Check out the tutorials for these clients and more on our tutorials page.

 How do I submit jobs to the Grid?

-The Grid uses the PBS (Portable Batch System) job scheduler for job submission.
+The Grid uses the Slurm job scheduler for job submission.
 See the tutorial for information on submitting jobs.

 What is $TMPDIR?

-$TMPDIR is an environmental variable for a temporary directory created by PBS on each node assigned to the job in $PBS_NODEFILE.
-You must work from this directory and then move your files to your home directory when you are finished. $TMPDIR is a directory in /tmp of the format pbs. '$PBS_JOBID' , or pbs.#####.pbs where ##### is the job number.
+$TMPDIR is an environmental variable for a temporary directory created by Slurm on the compute node's local hard drive.
+You must work from this directory and then move your files to your home directory when you are finished.
 This directory is local to each node, and is not globally accessible across nodes.
 If your applications stores files there temporarily then be sure to clean them up and move your files to your home directory.
 We do not backup /tmp or /export/tmp, so be warned not to store your files there.

 How can I check my disk quota?

 Log onto the Grid using PuTTY.
 Type 'wsuquota'.
 Press enter.
 This will give you your disk quota.

 What can I do when I run out of disk space?

 If you need to request more space, go to the Grid Account Request page and do so.
 Change the amount you have under "The amount of disk space that you will need in GB:" section to what you require.
 Your disk quota will be updated once we process the application.